 Average winter low temperature in Andorra: high 10°C, low 0°C

 GIven its size and mountain location, there are no airports in Andorra.
 This means that you’ll be driving in when you arrive, either in a hire car, or on a bus.
-Stoke Travel organises private coach transfers for our ski weekends that leave from, and return to, Barcelona.
+Stoke Travel organises private coach transfers for our Andorra ski trips that leave from, and return to, Barcelona.
 The trip is around three hours, but can be longer depending on traffic and hold ups at the border.

 Accommodation In Andorra